gamblevore/speedie/Documentation/isms.md

 + `syntax compare` - Used for comparing if one object is more or less than the other.
 + `syntax access`  - Used for accessing an object as if it were an array.
 Can take params of any kind, strings or messages even.
 Can even take multiple parameters.
 + `syntax expect`  - Used for error-handling.
-+ `syntax cast`    - Allows (sometimes but not always) a type to be implicitly casted into another type.
++ `syntax cast`    - Allows a type to be implicitly casted into another type.
 Mostly used for turning a object into a bool, which is used for `"if"` tests.
-For example string has a `syntax cast`  that is true if the string is not nil and has a positive length.
+For example string has a `syntax cast` to `bool`, which returns true for strings with .length > 0.
 My `FastString` class has a cast to a `string`.
 Using `syntax cast` outside of converting to `bool`... is **generally dangerous and bad**.
 I've had issues myself even where I wrote syntax casts that broke stuff all over.
 But converting to a bool is almost always safe.
 So just restrict yourself to that and you'll be fine.
 + `syntax is`      - See below.

 ---